At a glance

 At week 31 baby can be in any of these positions but should end up head-first around week 36.
 If your baby is still breech or transverse by this time, your midwife will talk to you about birthing options and how to plan for labour.

-Changes in you and your body at 31 weeks pregnant
+What happens to your body at 31 weeks pregnant?

 Together with growing baby and growing breasts – mums to be can expect to put on 1kg to 1.5kg between now and birth.

 If you use sweetener as a sugar substitute then you may be wondering if it’s safe for baby.
 It’s been a hot topic for a few years and saccharine, in particular, gets a bad name.
 Although research on artificial sweeteners is not fully conclusive, aspartame- and sucralose-based sweeteners are considered safe during pregnancy if used in moderation.
 Whether or not they can help you lose weight is another matter, and they might actually encourage your sweet tooth.
-It’s always a preferable to use a little bit of sugar or other natural sweeteners whenever possible.
-You could try sweetening foods naturally with fresh and dried fruit to get important nutrients in.
+Try not to have foods or drinks with artificial sweeteners every day.
+It’s always preferable to use natural sweeteners whenever possible, by using fresh and dried fruit to get important nutrients in.
 You could add sliced strawberries or banana to plain yoghurt or make your own smoothies.
 That way you will be eating foods you know are healthy.

 Baby will put on an extra 1kg to 1.5kg between now and the big day, so your pregnancy diet may need a few adjustments.